kotoyama/kotoyama.dev/src/en/content/projects.md

 > 2023

-[The "Non-Russian World"](https://pluralisticworld.com/){target="_blank" rel="noreferrer"} project focuses on Russian colonization and the underrepresented and lacking agency ethnic groups in contemporary Russia.
+[The "Non-Russian World"](https://pluralisticworld.com/) project focuses on Russian colonization and the underrepresented and lacking agency ethnic groups in contemporary Russia.

 I built the entire landing page from scratch within a short timeframe, ensuring responsiveness and cross-browser compatibility.
 Additionally, I created two versions of the website, one in Russian and another in English.
 Dealt with SVG animations to enhance UX.
 Optimized the project to be highly lightweight.